Parents often ask me how they can help their children into property.

 OK, your child does not own a property in their personal name, but they control it through the family trust.

-And that means they have achieved asset protection, a family breakdown safety net, improved estate planning and they can leverage this into more assets, having achieved what is hopefully a significant capital gain (untaxed as not sold) over a long period of time.
+And that means they have achieved asset protection, a family breakdown safety net, and improved estate planning and they can leverage this into more assets, having achieved what is hopefully a significant capital gain (untaxed as not sold) over a long period of time.

 If at some future point they decide to use the property as a home and stop using it as a rental there are strategies that will preserve a level of free capital gains tax even though the property is in a trust.